EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 <p class="caption">(\#fig:robustlimeplottextexplanations)Feature highlighting of words in two examples explained by a CNN model.</p>
 </div>

-It is these kinds of correlated patterns that can make deep learning models hard to reason about and can deliver surprising results.
+\index{models!explainability}It is these kinds of correlated patterns that can make deep learning models hard to reason about and can deliver surprising results.

 <div class="rmdnote">
 <p>The LIME algorithm and <strong>lime</strong> R package are not limited to explaining CNNs.
 This approach can be used with any of the models we have used in this book, even the ones trained with <strong>parsnip</strong>.</p>